State of Mika by Virtuals (STATE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 State of Mika by Virtuals Historical Price

-According to the latest data gathered on State of Mika by Virtuals live price page, the current price of State of Mika by Virtuals is 0.00226362USD.
-The circulating supply of State of Mika by Virtuals(STATE) is 1000.00M STATE , giving it a market capitalization of $2.26M.
+According to the latest data gathered on State of Mika by Virtuals live price page, the current price of State of Mika by Virtuals is 0.00250181USD.
+The circulating supply of State of Mika by Virtuals(STATE) is 1000.00M STATE , giving it a market capitalization of $2.50M.

-How Does State of Mika by Virtuals (STATE) Price Prediction Module Work?
+How Does State of Mika by Virtuals (STATE) Price Prediction Module Works?

 The State of Mika by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of STATE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.